RUSOCIAL-LTD/Signers/README.md

 - No illegal content
 - Be Patient we are most likely in a different timezone and we have multiple people with work with daily
 - No Refunds
+- Do Not Attempt To RE Our Products
+- Do Not Ask For Source We Only Sell Whats Listed Here
+- Reselling is not allowed unless specified by us

 # [FAQ]
 - Yes Register is working on all signers and does not ban if your flow is proper